digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/apis.rst

 JWT Authorization
 ^^^^^^^^^^^^^^^^^

-The Ledger Api supports `JWT <https://jwt.io/>`_ based authorization checks as described in the :doc:`Authorization documentation </app-dev/authorization>`.
+The Ledger API supports `JWT <https://jwt.io/>`_ based authorization checks as described in the :doc:`Authorization documentation </app-dev/authorization>`.

 In order to enable JWT authorization checks, your safe configuration options are